LLCooLM495/MattENGL350/_posts/2022-02-06-review-one.md

 ## An Outsider's Perspective

   To try to get a feel for what the project was about before diving into the "About" page, I poked around on the main page of the site.
 Here, I was greeted with a rather intimidating sort of graph, which appeared moreso as a city planner's worst nightmare on first inspection.
 In this sort of preliminary stage of my exploration of the project, I was quite confused as to what exactly it was that I was looking at, feverishly attempting to comprehend the meaning of the wannabe subway network that was presented at my behest.
-Clicking on the various dots of the main page of the chart
+Clicking on the various dots of the main page of the chart leads to a massive expansion of the routes presented on the page, as is shown in this GIF I captured of my first 20 or so seconds on the site:

 ![Visualize](https://llcoolm495.github.io/MattENGL350/images/francis.gif)

 ![James I and VI](https://llcoolm495.github.io/MattENGL350/images/francis.png)